“Great is our Lord, and of great power: his understanding is infinite.”

 God is also infinitely and utterly holy—pure and perfect, without sin or blemish.
 His holiness is the standard by which all things are measured.
 Yet, in His holiness, He is also merciful, compassionate, and slow to anger, extending grace to us when we fall short of His standards.
 His faithfulness to us is without limits, and His mercies are new every morning.

-God is all-sufficient as well.
+In addition, God is all-sufficient.
 He lacks nothing and needs nothing from us, yet He graciously invites us into relationship with Him.
 He is the source of all life, and He sustains everything by His power.
 In His love, He cares for all of His creation, especially humanity, providing for our needs and guiding us through life.

 Contemplations: